keptn-sandbox/keptn-on-k3s/README.md

 Installs k3s and keptn quality gates

+## Use Case
+ * You want to try out keptn
+ * You don't want to deal with Kubernetes
+ * You have access to a Linux host

+## But:
+ * You don't want to use this in production (currently)
+ * You don't plan to upgrade this installation (currently, but maybe reinstall)

 ## Prerequisites:
   * A machine which is able to execute bash scripts
   * curl